marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

   - JWT-based user authentication and authorization (for dashboard / admin APIs) is still pending and reserved for future phases.

 - **Devices module**:
-  - Present as a NestJS module wired into the application.
+  - Implemented as a NestJS module wired into the application with its own repository and controller.
-  - Device metadata and registration APIs (`/devices`) are defined in the Master Design Document but not yet implemented in code.
-  - For now, device identity is inferred from:
-    - `device_id` in the ingest payload/topic.
-    - Global ingest API key (no per-device token yet).
+  - Device metadata is persisted in the `devices` table (`id`, `name`, `api_key`, `active`, `created_at`, `updated_at`).
+  - HTTP APIs implemented:
+    - `GET /devices` → lists all registered devices without exposing API keys.
+    - `POST /devices` → registers a new device and returns its `id` and `api_key` (the API key is only returned at creation time and then stored).
+  - The ingest pipeline still infers device identity from the `device_id` field/topic and uses a single global ingest API key configured via environment variables; per-device keys are not yet enforced at ingest time.

 ### HTTP endpoints